Technologicat/unpythonic/doc/readings.md

 # Links to relevant reading

-This document collects links to blog posts, online articles and papers on topics relevant in the context of `unpythonic`.
+This document collects links to blog posts, online articles and papers on topics at least somewhat relevant in the context of `unpythonic`.

+The common denominator is programming.
+Some relate to language design, some to curious individual technical details, and some are just cool finds, archived here because I don't currently have a better place for them.

 - [Evelyn Woods, 2017: A comparison of object models of Python, Lua, JavaScript and Perl](https://eev.ee/blog/2017/11/28/object-models/).
   - Useful reading for anyone interested in how the object models differ.